tuppp1/Data-Science-for-Concrete/README.md

 # Awesome data science for concrete materials and structures

-Building on empiricism, theory, and computation, a new paradigm has emerged in concrete science—data-driven approaches—offering fresh perspectives and practical solutions to better understand the materials - process–structure–property–performance relationships in concrete materials and structures.
+Building on empiricism, theory, and computation, a new paradigm has emerged in concrete science — data-driven approaches, offering fresh perspectives and practical solutions to better understand the materials, process–structure–property–performance relationships in concrete materials and structures.

 > Contributions are very welcome — please  follow the guidelines [Contributions](#-contributions) for details.
 >